brandonhimpfen/brandonhimpfen.github.io/_pages/datasets.md

 layout: page
 title: Datasets
 excerpt: A collection of free datasets you may use for your open source projects.
+subtitle: A collection of free datasets you may use for your open source projects.
 ---

-A collection of free datasets you may use for your open source projects.

 | Name | Description | Entries | Formats | URL |
 |:--- |:-------- |:-------- |:-------- |:-------- |